88Rehaan88/AeroRAG-Aviation_Rag_System/README.md

 - Column headers and numeric patterns repeat

-- Semantic differences across pages are minimal
+- Semantic differences across table pages are minimal

-- Since table-based pages are not numbers-heavy, semantic retrieval doesn't work very well on them.
+- Since table-based pages are numbers-heavy, semantic retrieval doesn't work very well on them.

 This was the biggest challenge in the entire project, and several approaches failed before the final solution worked.